At a Glance

 Some tips for your application 🫡

-Craft a Compelling Cover Letter: Use your cover letter to express your passion for agricultural law and your interest in the firm.
-Mention why you are drawn to this particular role and how your background makes you a suitable candidate.
-Be sure to address the firm's reputation and your desire to contribute to their success.
+Craft a Compelling Cover Letter: In your cover letter, express your passion for agricultural law and your interest in the specific role.
+Mention why you want to work with this top-tier firm and how your background aligns with their needs.

-Proofread Your Application: Before submitting, carefully proofread your CV and cover letter for any spelling or grammatical errors.
-A polished application reflects your attention to detail and professionalism, which is crucial in the legal field.
+Proofread Your Application: Before submitting, carefully proofread your application for any spelling or grammatical errors.
+A polished application reflects your attention to detail, which is crucial in legal work.

 How to prepare for a job interview at Motus Recruitment